hellofromtonya/Tag-Swapper/README.md

 #### Does it use REGEX?

 Nope.
 REGEX is not good with searching for all the different patterns and combinations.
-Instead, this plugin converts the content into a HTML document, i.e. using PHP `DomDocument`.
+Instead, this plugin converts the content into a HTML document, i.e. using PHP `DOMDocument`.
 It then traverses through the native HTML nodes.
 This technique allows the plugin to only fetch the content that has the tag you want to replace and deal with the individual attributes.
 No REGEX or pattern matching required.

+#### PHP Warnings when running the tag swapper?

+If you are running a plugin such as  Query Monitor or similar, you may see the PHP `DOMDocument` warnings if you have malformed HTML.
+The plugin suppresses these by default.
+A future enhancement will include a report to help you identify where the issues are in your HTML.

 ## Features